GreyRook/code-with-style/docs/process/index.md

 * It is feasible to complete the new issue within the Sprint
 * The new issue has the same amount of Story Points (given that issues can only replace issues and bugs only bugs)
-* It is discussed with at least one of the members of the Development Team
+* It is discussed with at least one of the members of the DEV Team
-* The client is informed about the change and agrees
+* The PO is informed about the change and agrees

+## Scrum Events

+The *Daily Scrum* is not a status meeting but a time-boxed (15 minutes) meeting at the same time and date to inspect on the progress towards the Sprint Goal.
+The Dev Team is responsible while the SM may guide.
+* What did I do yesterday to meet the Sprint Goal?
+* What will I do today to meet the Sprint Goal?
+* What are impediments to meet the Sprint Goal?

 ### Sprint Planning

 The work to be performed in the Sprint is planned at the *Sprint Planning*.
-This plan is created by the collaborative work of the entire Scrum Team.
+This plan is created by the collaborative work of the entire Scrum Team, thus the PO the DEV Team and the SM take part.

-Sprint Planning is time-boxed to a maximum of eight hours for two-week Sprint.
+The Sprint Planning is time-boxed to a maximum of eight hours for a one month Sprint.
-The Scrum Master ensures that the event takes place and that attendants understand its purpose.
-The Scrum Master teaches the Scrum Team to keep it within the time-box.
+The SM ensures that the event takes place and that the attendants understand its purpose.
+The SM teaches the Scrum Team to keep it within the time-box.

 Sprint Planning answers the following:

-* What can be delivered in the Increment resulting from the upcoming Sprint?
+* What can be delivered in the increment resulting from the upcoming Sprint?
-* How will the work needed to deliver the Increment be achieved?
+* How will the work needed to deliver the increment be achieved?

+### Sprint Review

+The Sprint Review is a collaborative working session at the end of the Sprint, not a demonstration.
+The PO, the Dev Team and the SM take part as well as the stakeholder that are invited by the PO.
+The meeting is time-boxed for 4 hours for a one month Sprint.
+The goal is to inspect the increment and to adapt the *Product backlog*, thus giving input to the *Sprint Planning*.
+The SM ensures that the meeting takes place.

+### Sprint Retro

+The Retro is a time-boxed (3 hours for a one month Sprint) meeting that takes place after the *Sprint Review* and prior to the *Sprint Planning*.
+The aim ot the Retro is to improve the work processes defined by the Dev Team and adapt the *Definition of Done (DoD)*.
+It is a formal opportunity to focus on inspection and adaption regarding people/relationships/processes/tools.
+The Scrum Team is advised to identify and order major items that went well and potential imporvements.
+The whole Scrum Teams takes part, while the SM ensures that the meeting is productive.
+The SM participates as peer team member.
+The *Sprint backlog* includes at least one high priority process improvement identified in the *Sprint Retro*.

+## Sprint Refinement
+The Refinement is not an official Scrum Event, more an ongoing process where the DEV Team and the PO add detail, estimates and order to the Product backlog.
+The Scrum Teams decides when the refinment is done but it should consume no more than 10% of DEV capacity.

 In the context of the *Sprint Planning* tickets and subtasks should get tagged with BE (backend) or FE (frontend) to better understand which part of the team can handle